A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Proposed Methodology

 Although there are many variations of cutting-plane algorithms, at a high level, they follow a standard template that consists of alternating between checking feasibility of a test point, updating an outer approximation of the feasible region, and judiciously selecting the next test point.
 This standard template is summarized in Algorithm \ref{alg:cp_meta}.
 An overview of the Ellipsoid algorithm is included in the Appendix as a representative example of cutting-plane algorithms, and we direct the interested reader to the references listed in Table \ref{tab:cp} for specific implementation details.
 By choosing subsequent test points to be the center of the outer approximation, the algorithm is guaranteed to make consistent progress in reducing the search space (where the metric of progress may also vary across cutting-plane algorithms).
 Intuitively, cutting plane algorithms can be considered a high-dimensional analog of binary search.
+We note that the requirement $\text{Vol}(S_0) \leq R$ means that the initial set must be bounded.
+While this is a standard assumption in the cutting-plane literature, finding such an $S_0$ may be non-trivial.
+Procedurally, one may construct a bounded outer approximation using a linear program as in Step 1, Algorithm 1 of \cite{sivaramakrishnan2007properties}.

 A number of well-known variants of cutting-plane algorithms are summarized in Table \ref{tab:cp}.
 Differences across instantiations of cutting-plane algorithms vary in how subsequent test points are chosen, how the outer approximation is updated, and how progress in decreasing the outer approximation's size is measured.
 Each of the surveyed variants strikes a different balance between the computational effort needed to compute a good center versus the resolution used to represent the outer approximation.
 Critically, except for the Center of Gravity method, all cutting-plane algorithms summarized in Table \ref{tab:cp} have a polynomial complexity in the dimension of the optimization variables in terms of both oracle queries and total runtime excluding the oracle calls (i.e., the total complexity of adding the cuts and generating test points).
-This suggests that if a cutting-plane algorithm were applied to Problem \eqref{eq:COP}, the complexity of the problem is offloaded onto the separation oracle--this is the subroutine we propose to handle using an Ising solver.
+This suggests that if a cutting-plane algorithm were applied to Problem \eqref{eq:COP}, the complexity of the problem is offloaded onto the separation oracle; this is the subroutine we propose to handle using an Ising solver.

-\subsection{Application to copositive optimization}
+\subsection{Application to Copositive Optimization}

 Now that we have introduced cutting-plane algorithms, we are in a position to discuss their application to the copositive program \eqref{eq:COP}.
 First, we will show how a \emph{copositivity oracle} can be readily transformed into a separation oracle for the feasible region of Problem \eqref{eq:COP}.
 We will conclude with a discussion of how a copositivity oracle can be implemented using an Ising solver.
 Formally, we define a copositivity oracle as follows: \begin{definition}[Copositivity Oracle] A copositivity oracle takes as input a matrix, $M$, and either returns \texttt{True} if $M$ is copositive or returns a vector $z \in \mathbb{R}^n_{\scriptscriptstyle \geq 0}$ such that $z^\top M z < 0$ (a ``certificate of non-copositivity"). \end{definition}